martuj/End-to-End-Kubernetes-Three-Tier-DevSecOps-Project/README.md

 * Description: `github`
 * Click on Create.

-Setup EKS Cluster, Load Balancer on our EKS, ECR Private Repositories and ArgoCD
+### Setup EKS Cluster, Load Balancer on our EKS, ECR Private Repositories and ArgoCD

-Go back to the Jnekins CLI.
+Go back to the Jenkins CLI.

 A file called `EKSClusterSetup.sh` is already present at  the current location /home/ubuntu.
 This file needs to be executed to Setup EKS Cluster, Load Balancer on the EKS, ECR Private Repositories and ArgoCD
 ```